TNTurnerLab/ACES/README.md

 [Refrence Outline](#O) Provided Below to Better Understand Pipeline File Locations.

-1 .
-Pull down ready to run docker image with the code provided below:
+1 .Pull down ready to run docker image with the code provided below:

    * This docker image is pre-built and needs no modifications to it, if user wishes to build their own image manually, follow steps in [Dockerfile](#Dock) with the provided dockerfile in this pipeline.